 The author writes an engrossing tale about the Italian rail system and shares anecdotes of his train journeys in Italy.

 Italian Ways is very unique, not many would think of highlighting a niche experience of rail centric Italy.
 The book is also an understanding of the Italian way of doing things.
 Parks’ amusing comparison of train travel in the past few decades sure makes a great buy.

 Italian Ways is a break from the cliché stories on Italy, and overall helps in understanding both train travel and Italian culture in a unique way!

 5. History of Italy: A Captivating Guide to Italian History, Starting from the First Settlements through the Middle Ages to the Modern Period by Captivating History

 History of Italy, published in 2020 by Captivating History, is a story of both Italy and Europe in general.

 This non fiction on Italy explains how the country has always been a favorable spot for conquests and migration and discusses the various civilizations that have settled and migrated since.

 Starting from the Pre Roman to the golden era of Romans, the Lombard Kingdom, the Renaissance, Unification and modern Italy, this book is an excellent insight into the country!!
 I especially loved the second half that talks of the start of modern Italy.

 Have you read these books??
-Which one caught your fancy the most??
+Which one caught your fancy?
 Let me know in the comments below!

 - Midnight in the Piazza- an art mystery set in Rome